thomaslaurenson/CellXML-Registry/README.md

     </byte_runs>
   </cellobject>
 ```

+## Compiling Intructions

+This software is authored using Microsoft Visual Studio 2015.
+The Visual Studio Studio Solution file (CellXML-Registry.sln) is located in the root directory of the project.

 ## CellXML-Registry Acknowledgements

 Eric Zimmerman: Author of the Registry parser project (https://github.com/EricZimmerman/Registry)

 Alex Nelson: Author of the RegXML project (http://www.ssrc.ucsc.edu/person/ajnelson.html)